-If the product labeling specifies "chemical-resistant footwear", you can wear any chemical-resistant shoes; boots; or shoe coverings worn over shoes or boots.
-Leather or canvas footwear is not chemical resistant; they absorb pesticides and cannot be decontaminated.
-Do not wear leather boots in these cases.
+Footwear: If the product labeling specifies "chemical-resistant footwear", EPA regulations prescribe use of any chemical- resistant shoes; boots; or shoe coverings worn over shoes or boots.
+Do not wear leather boots or canvas shoes in these cases.
+Leather and canvas absorb pesticides and cannot be decontaminated.